3 Ways To NOT RUIN Valentine’s Day for your honey.

 As a good rule of thumb, Forbes Statista reports: $19.7 billion spent on Valentine’s in 2016 men spend $133 on women, women spend $62 on men AND the average American spent $26 on their pets for Valentine’s Day.
 We suggest you spend that additional money on your spouse and toss a fifty-cent Milkbone at your pet.
 You invest in your relationship and the dog won’t know the difference.

 3. Ask if they’d like a practical or fun gift, don’t assume you know.

 Ask which type of gift they’d like best this year.
 Money Personalities greatly affect someone’s happiness with a gift.
 Risk Takers love getting something totally unexpected.
 The more out there the better.
-I (Scott) got Bethany a towel warming rack for our bathroom one year and I was a total hero!
-She never expected it and every day she uses it, it reminds her that I love her and her Risk Taker nature, even though that’s totally not how I’m wired.
+I (Megan) got Taylor a new set of golf clubs one year and I was a total hero!
+He never expected it and every day that he gets to hit up the course or the driving range, it reminds him that I love him and his Risk Taker nature, even though that’s totally not how I’m wired.

 Along those lines, I like practical gifts, like having my car detailed or running shoes or even a new appliance for the kitchen.
-Bethany used to think those were “boring” and would try and think of “out there” gifts to give me, but once we really talked about our personal preferences she saw how even though those type of gifts don’t thrill her, she likes to buy them know because she knows I’ll like them.
+Taylor used to think those were “boring” and would try and think of “out there” gifts to give me, but once we really talked about our personal preferences, he saw how even though those type of gifts don’t thrill him, he likes to buy them know because he knows that I’ll like them.

-So a good tip for all days of the year is think of your mate first.
-In gift giving…and most all other situations for a happy life.
-Listen and learn their likes and dislikes and give gifts or write poems or wash their car for them based on how they view money, the agreed upon budget, and whether or not they like practical or fun gifts.
+So a good tip for all days of the year is to think of your mate first.
+In gift-giving…and most all other situations for a happy life.
+Listen and learn their likes and dislikes and give gifts or write poems or wash their car for them based on how they view money, the agreed-upon budget, and whether or not they like practical or fun gifts.